BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/20-CreateACRUD.md

 ### Universal Mode
 * In universal mode the loading of the relations are done in **...-options-service.ts**
 * Adapt the lists to display in combo box in :
-  * the members of the classe,
+  * the members of the class,
   * the constructor
   * the function loadAllOptions.
 * The list should be OptionDto list in domain.
 See [this page](30-CreateAnOption.md) to create the domain feature option.